mpiraux/draft-piraux-quic-plugins/draft-piraux-quic-plugins.md

 ## Plugin Transparency

 This second approach is presented in the {{PQUIC}} research paper, and suggests going beyond to the restrictive approach of a centralized trust model.
-Such a model obliges the server to update manually their list of supported plugins.
+The centralized trust model obliges the server to update manually their list of supported plugins.
 It also prevents the client from injecting a plugin that the server has not marked to support, e.g. because the server is unaware of its existence or its list has not been updated.

 The suggested design, called Plugin Transparency, proposes a methodology to transparently distribute plugins created by independent developers and verified by freely selected plugin validators.
 Those validators endorse verifying some publicly known safety or security property.
 A QUIC endpoint can announce a set of conditions to accept a plugin as a first order logic formula bound to plugin validators.
-Whenever the other peer is willing to inject a plugin, it MUST send a proof that fulfill the requirements expressed by the logic formula.
+Whenever the other peer is willing to inject a plugin, it MUST send a (unforgeable) proof that fulfills the requirements expressed by the logic formula.
 If the requirements are met, then the endpoint MAY safely accept the plugin and MUST update its list of plugin supported.
+Compared to the Central authority approach, supported plugins are updated as part of the protocol design or as a consequence of any change to the default logic formula bound to plugin acceptance.

 # Security Considerations

+## Authenticity

+The central authority model is ubiquitous to secure modern application layer protocols such as HTTP.
+Yet, many flaws exist within the centralized trust model that, at several occasions, conducted secured HTTP connections to suffer from the threats which they were expected to defend, or to sometimes denial access to the content due to poor resilience of the system to failure (e.g., forgetting certificate renewal)

+Google's Certificte Transparency project {{CT}} is an attempt to address the structural issues hidden within the central trust assumption and prevent issue by mistake, rogue certificates and rogue authorities to weaken the system.
+Our Plugin Transparency approach bears similarities to Certificate Transparency.
+First, our motivations are drawn from the same conclusions regarding the danger of central trust models.
+Second, like
+{{CT}}, we build over distributing trust assumptions to secure the system.
+However, our design offer stronger properties and get rid of the requirement to have independant monitoring entities which have the resource to continously monitor the {{CT}} log in behalf of certificate owners.
+Indeed our design offers the independant developers to check for spurious plugins in O(log(N)) with N the size of the log (instead of O(N) in {{CT}}'s design), offers Secure human-readable names for plugins to the system that unambiguously authentify them and Non-equivocation from rogue plugin validators.
+Our design allows to be more resilient to failure, by offering to optionnaly trust various validators within the logic formula in case of failure to provide service.
+That is, for example, a PQUIC peer may ask to provide a proof bound to either one of several plugin validators (or any combinaison of them).
+The detail of the design, including performance performance considerations and security proofs are available in {{PQUIC}}.

-TODO Security
+## System Security

+We expect the plugin to run within a sandboxed environment with access control and resource management defined by the host application running the plugin (the PQUIC implementation in our case), and traps mechanism.
+That is, plugins SHOULD be given whitelist permission type to system resources such as a file descriptor or a directory.
+The PQUIC implementation MAY define access policies to all protocol operations.
+In opposition to the mobile ecosystem, protocol operations SHOULD NOT ask for permissions but are given permission as part of a long-lived PQUIC version.

 # IANA Considerations